 Some other points about nicotine replacement therapy

 - Apart from causing addiction, nicotine is not thought to cause disease when taken for a few months.
 The health problems from cigarettes, such as lung and heart diseases, are due to the tar and other chemicals in cigarettes.
-So, taking NRT instead of smoking is one step towards a healthier life.
+So, taking nicotine replacement therapy (NRT) instead of smoking is one step towards a healthier life.

 - The dose of nicotine in NRT is not as high as in cigarettes.
 Also, the nicotine from smoking is absorbed quickly, and has a quicker effect than NRT.
 So, NRT is not a perfect replacement.
 Withdrawal symptoms are reduced with NRT, but may not go completely.